FORD HOUSE MUSEUM & VISITOR CENTER

-Mendocino Headlands State Park with its unique blend of gentle trails, rugged coastline, secluded beaches and timeless history surrounds the picturesque town of Mendocino on three sides.
+The Ford House Museum and Visitor Center is located in the Mendocino Headlands State Park that surrounds on three sides the picturesque town of Mendocino, listed on the National Historic Register.
+The park sits on the rugged Mendocino County shoreline where the Big River empties into the Pacific.
 Miles of trails wind along the cliffs, giving the casual explorer spectacular views of sea arches and hidden grottoes.
-Day-use only.
+Secluded beaches Day-use only.
 No camping.

 Permanent exhibits at the Ford House reflect Mendocino's early settlement era.
 There is a display of artifacts from the Pomo; Native Americans who had lived in the area for over 8,000 years before the arrival of the first settlers.
 A visitor favorite is the scale model of the town as it was in 1890, created by the late local craftsman, Len Peterson.
 Throughout the house, old photographs, tools and relics illustrate the saga of the early mill town days, from the felling of the redwoods to the shipping of the lumber aboard the legendary doghole schooners.
 Also of note is the exhibit of Emmy Lou Packard prints.
 Packard, who was a friend and colleague of Frieda Kahlo and Diego Rivera in her early career, was responsible for starting the grass roots movement that led to the creation of Mendocino Headlands State Park, and, ultimately, the Mendocino Historic District in 1972.